benetech/martus.martus-build/BuildFiles/Documents/README.txt

 - Export to XML now includes custom field type

-M. Changes from version 2.5 to version 2.6
+N. Changes from version 2.5 to version 2.6

 - Users can now search and view the full contents of all versions of sealed bulletins stored on their computer, by